generalludd/ci_tutorial/README.md

 username = ci
 password = ci

-All other variables should be stay the same for the mysqli db driver
+All other variables should stay the same for the mysqli db driver

 Make sure you stop all other docker containers before starting this one up.
 To stop docker containers